artNehai/DesignPatterns/README.md

 [Bridge](/src/main/kotlin/structural/bridge/Bridge.kt)
 -----------------
-Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other.
+Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate hierarchies (abstraction and implementation) which can be developed independently of each other.

 #### Example
 ```kotlin